 Open Strategy does not relieve senior managers from their responsibility for developing and implementing the strategy.

-They simply involve more people in the sense-making phase, bring in a broader range of perspectives, and see the process as more dynamic than they did in the past.
+They involve more people in the sense-making phase, bring in a broader range of perspectives, and see the process as more dynamic than they did in the past.

 Senior managers still make the final decisions.
 The retention of this responsibility should be made clear at the start of the strategy development process.